Shohei Ohtani, baseball’s 2-way star, becomes first 2-time unanimous MVP

 Not even Babe Ruth starred at such lofty levels on the mound and at the plate in the same season.
 Ruth batted .300 with 11 homers and 61 RBIs in 1918 while going 13-7 with a 2.22 ERA for Boston, then hit .322 with 29 homers and 113 RBIs in 1919 while going 9-5 with a 2.97 ERA.
 He made just five mound appearances in his final 16 seasons.

-Ohtani averaged 96.8 mph with his four-seam fastball, 26th among qualified pitchers, and a 94.4 mph exit velocity off his bat, third among qualified batters behind Judge and Atlanta’s Ronald Acuña Jr. Ohtani led the majors with a 10.0 Wins Above Replacement, according to Baseball Reference.
+Ohtani averaged 96.8 mph with his four-seam fastball, 26th among qualified pitchers, and a 94.4 mph exit velocity off his bat, third among qualified batters behind Judge and Acuña.
+Ohtani led the majors with a 10.0 Wins Above Replacement, according to Baseball Reference.

-A left-handed batter and right-handed pitcher, Ohtani had right elbow surgery on Sept.
-19. He underwent Tommy John surgery in October 2018 and Ohtani’s agent, Nez Balelo, did not specify details of the latest operation.

 Ohtani won AL Rookie of the Year in 2018 after leaving the Pacific League’s Hokkaido Nippon-Ham Fighters to sign with the Angels.
 He was voted the Pacific League’s MVP in 2016.